Best Currency Brokers Compared & Reviewed

 Currency brokers can lock in the current exchange rate for transactions that do not need to be done for some time in the future.

-Most currency brokers offer currency forwards up to a year in advance, but some specialists offer forwards for two to three years.
+Most currency brokers offer currency forwards up to a year in advance, but some specialists offer forwards for 2 to 3 years.

 A good example of the use of a currency forward contract is buying a holiday home abroad.
-If a couple knows they will need to buy EUR 500,000 in six months time and do not want to risk the exchange rate moving against them, they can buy the euros at today’s exchange rate but not have to pay for them until the currency forward settles after six months.
+If a couple know they will need to buy EUR 500,000 in 6 months’ time and don’t want to risk the exchange rate moving against them, they can buy the euros at today’s exchange rate but not have to pay for them until the currency forward settles after 6 months.

 Oldest Currency Brokers

 Established currency brokers offers are a little more expensive than start-ups because new providers come to market to undercut the established companies.
-As such, overall prices are driven down, which is good for the consumer.
+So overall prices are driven down, which is good for the consumer.

-However, currency brokers that charge so little that they do not make any profit present more of a risk than established currency brokers who operate on health margins and are well capitalised.
+However, currency brokers that charge so little that they don’t make any profit present more of a risk than established currency brokers which operate on healthy margins and are well capitalised.

-When choosing a currency broker based on how well established they are, you may find that you pay a premium for security versus opportunistic fintech start-ups.
+When choosing a currency broker based on how well established it is, you may find that you pay a premium for security vs opportunistic fintech start-ups.

 Currencies Direct and TorFX will both let you send as little as £100 abroad.
-However, it is important to note that if you will only be doing small money transfers you will be better off with a money transfer app.
+However, it is important to note that if you’ll be doing only small transfers, you’ll be better off with a money transfer app.

 Currency BrokerMin TransferMax Transfer